 Get to know the members of the Land O’Lakes Co-op with a seasonal look at family life on the dairy farm.

 Candy corn cookies for Halloween or just for fun!
 These bite-sized Halloween cookies resemble candy corn and have a hint of orange flavor.

 Line bottom and sides of 9x5-inch loaf pan with waxed paper or plastic food wrap.
 Set aside.

 Combine butter and 1 cup sugar in bowl; beat at medium speed until creamy.
 Add egg, orange juice, orange zest and salt.
 Continue beating until well mixed.
 Add flour and baking soda; beat at low speed until well mixed.

 Divide dough into thirds.
-Press one-third of white dough evenly onto bottom of prepared pan.
-Place another one-third of dough back into same bowl.
-Add small amount of orange food color; mix until color is well blended.
+Press one-third white dough evenly onto bottom of prepared pan.
+Place another one-third dough back into same bowl.
+Add small amount of orange food color; mix until color is well mixed.
 Press orange dough evenly over white dough in pan.
-Place remaining one-third of dough into another medium bowl.
-Add small amount of yellow food color; mix until color is well blended.
+Place remaining one-third dough into another medium bowl.
+Add small amount yellow food color; mix until color is well mixed.
 Press yellow dough evenly over orange dough in pan.
 Cover with plastic food wrap; refrigerate at least 2 hours or overnight or until firm.